VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_12_DynamicMemory/notes.md

 - wp.expired(), true if object is deleted, false if object is still valid

 ### Dynamic array
-- T *p = new T[sz], p points to the first element in the sz number of T
+- T *p = new T[sz], p points to the first element in the array of T objects of size sz
 - std::shared_ptr<T[]> sp(new T[sz]()), creates a shared_ptr to point an array of T, and new allocates memory to hold sz number of T and value initialises, default initialises in the absence of () and returns a pointer
 - std::unique_ptr<T[]> up(new T[sz]()), same as above
 - since the type of the smart pointer is array, they use delete []T when they free memory